All Episodes

 And I think this is the kind of crap that happens to women when the feminazis are turned loose on them.

-Everywhere they run into them, be it on college campus, wherever feminazis run into unsuspecting young women and get their hooks into them, they end up hating men thinking that they're gonna get raped every time they leave the house.
+Everywhere they run into them, be it on college campus, wherever feminazis run into unsuspecting young women and get their hooks into them, they end up hating men, thinking that they're going to get raped every time they leave the house.

-They're taught that men are a predator culture just waiting to descend on them and cast them aside after to use it.
+They're taught that men are a predator culture just waiting to descend on them and cast them aside after use.

 It's sick.